Ada-Developers-Academy/daily-curriculum/week16/shipping_service.md

 + Returns a Delivery Estimate to Users
 + Returns tracking information (when available)
 + Logs all requests and their associated responses such that an audit could be conducted.
-+ Deployed on Heroku and kept alive (no 20 min timeouts please!)
++ Deployed on Heroku and kept alive (no 20 min idling please!)
 + Responds with JSON and proper HTTP response codes

 ### Extra Stuff